code-423n4/2023-10-wildcat/README.md

 - Describe any novel or unique curve logic or mathematical models your code uses: N/A
 - Is this either a fork of or an alternate implementation of another project?: N/A
 - Does it use a side-chain?: N/A
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: see above.
 ```

 # Tests